intel/neural-compressor/docs/source/calibration.md

 Quantization proves beneficial in terms of reducing the memory and computational requirements of the model.
 Uniform quantization transforms the input value $x ∈ [β, α]$ to lie within $[−2^{b−1}, 2^{b−1} − 1]$, where $[β, α]$ is the range of real values chosen for quantization and $b$ is the bit-width of the signed integer representation.
 Calibration is the process of determining the $α$ and $β$ for model weights and activations.
 Refer to this [link](https://github.com/intel/neural-compressor/blob/master/docs/source/quantization.md#quantization-fundamentals) for more quantization fundamentals

-## Calibration Algorithm
+## Calibration Algorithms

-There are three main methods of Calibration:
+Currently, Intel® Neural Compressor supports three popular calibration algorithms:

 - MinMax: This method gets the maximum and minimum of input values as $α$ and $β$ [^1].
 It preserves the entire range and is the simplest approach.